Axelrod-Python/TourExec/README.rst

 	$ make clean

-There is also a command to remove the executable itself as well as the object files::
+There is also a command to remove the `bin` directory as well as the object files::

 	$ make remove